Coronavirus Covid-19: Can smartphones help NZ stop spread?

 Chen singled out one app called TraceTogether, which has been used in Singapore since March 20.

-People install it on their phones with Bluetooth enabled.
-When they're physically close to someone else with the app, the phones exchange Bluetooth signals and the encounters are logged in the app.
+People installed it on their phones with Bluetooth enabled.
+When they were physically close to someone else with the app, the phones exchanged Bluetooth signals and any encounters were logged in the app.

 It took just several seconds for the exchange – short enough to capture most interactions but long enough to ignore spurious connections.